 Herbert S. B. Baraf, MD, FACP, MACR

-Herbert S. B. Baraf, MD, is the senior member and managing partner at Arthritis and Rheumatism Associates, one of the largest private rheumatology practices in the United States with 21 rheumatologists providing care in six locations.
-He is Clinical Professor of Medicine at the George Washington University in Washington, DC, and Associate Clinical Professor at the University of Maryland in Baltimore.
-He is the founding Medical Director at The Center for Rheumatology and Bone Research, where he has served as principal investigator on over 400 clinical trials of treatment for gout, rheumatoid arthritis, Sjogren’s syndrome and numerous other rheumatic disorders.
+Herbert S. B. Baraf, MD, FACP, MACR serves as a Special Volunteer at the National Institutes of Health in the National Arthritis and Musculoskeletal and Skin Diseases and an International Advisory Council member for the Gout Education Society.
+He was a founder and leader of Arthritis and Rheumatism Associates (ARA), one of the largest private rheumatology practices in the United States until he retired mid 2022.
+He is Clinical Professor of Medicine at George Washington University in Washington, DC, and Associate Clinical Professor at the University of Maryland in Baltimore.
+Prior to leaving private practice he directed ARA’s clinical research unit, serving as principal investigator on over 400 clinical trials of treatment for gout, rheumatoid arthritis, Siogren’s syndrome and numerous other rheumatic disorders.

-Through his work in clinical trials, Dr. Baraf is widely regarded as an authority on the role of enzymatic therapy in gout and in its safe and effective use.
-He has authored numerous manuscripts in peer-reviewed journals on gout and gout therapy.
-Working primarily in clinical practice, he has consistently been named to “Top Doctors” lists both regionally and nationally.
+Through his work in clinical trials, Dr. Baraf is an authority on the role of enzymatic therapy in gout and in its safe and effective use.
+He has co-authored numerous manuscripts in peer-reviewed journals on gout and gout therapy.

-Dr. Baraf has served on numerous committees of the American College of Rheumatology (ACR).
+Dr. Baraf has been an active member of the American College of Rheumatology (ACR).
 His efforts were instrumental in the ACR’s commitment to the development of freestanding musculoskeletal ultrasound courses for rheumatologists.
 In recognition of his efforts for the College, Dr. Baraf was made a Master of the ACR.
 In 2014, he received the Paulding Phelps Award from the ACR for “outstanding service to patients, community, and the practice of medicine.”
+In 2022 he was honored with the “Innovation in Clinical Practice Award” by the College.
+He is also the inaugural recipient of the Dr Herbert S B Baraf, Excellence in Arthritis Care Award from the Metropolitan Washington chapter of the Arthritis Foundation.

-Dr. Baraf’s medical degree was earned at the State University of New York Downstate Medical Center in Brooklyn, New York.
+Dr. Baraf’s medical degree was earned at the State University of New York Downstate Medical Center, College of Medicine in Brooklyn, New York.
 He completed his internship and residency at the George Washington University Hospital and his fellowship in rheumatic and genetic diseases at Duke University Medical Center in Durham, North Carolina.

 Nicola Dalbeth, MBChB, MD, FRAC